Ever wondered about using cooking stones? Here are a few tips and some use/care recommendations as well as my list of the 10 best oven baking stones!

 Cleaning my stones depends entirely on what I cook on them.
 If I bake something that doesn’t leave residues, such as naan or rolls, I just brush off any crumbs and put it away.

 If I’m cooking something a bit messier, I allow the stone to cool and clean it off with water and a dishcloth, using a plastic scraper or kitchen brush when necessary.
-I don’t recommend using soap on unglazed cooking stones.
+I don’t recommend using soap on unglazed cooking stones, although Pampered Chef stoneware is made with StoneFusion Formula so they can be washed with soap or placed in the dishwasher.

-If my stone needs a deeper clean, I make a baking soda paste (½ cup baking soda to 3 tbsp water) and spread it over the surface of the stone.
+If an unglazed stone needs a deeper clean, I make a baking soda paste (½ cup baking soda to 3 tbsp water) and spread it over the surface of the stone.
 I allow it to sit for 15 minutes then scrape off the paste and rinse with warm water.

 10 Best Oven Baking Stones